mbelitz/Nearctic_Odonata_Diversity/README.md

 ## data
 Contains data that was used to generate figures and SDM outputs.

-### sdmOutputs.7z
-Zip file containing sdm outputs of each species binded into a single csv.
+- sdmOutputs.7z: Zip file containing sdm outputs of each species binded into a single csv.

-### nObs_per_cell_aggregate15
-Data used to generate Figure 8, where the number of observations were aggregated per cell.
+- nObs_per_cell_aggregate15: Data used to generate Figure 8, where the number of observations were aggregated per cell.

-### rangeSize_byTraits
-Data used to generate Figure 5, where the range size per species is stored.
+- rangeSize_byTraits: Data used to generate Figure 5, where the range size per species is stored.

-### regular_richnessCSVs
-Subdirectory with richness csvs with richness values listed for each cell broken up by different traits or IUCN status.
+- regular_richnessCSVs: Subdirectory with richness csvs with richness values listed for each cell broken up by different traits or IUCN status.

-### regions
-Subdirectory with shapefiles used for mapping.
+- regions: Subdirectory with shapefiles used for mapping.

 ## Biodiverse Outputs
 Overall richness and CWE values, including all species and all cells where Nearctic species are predicted to occur.